 Based in TICAS’ DC office, Neha covers a range of education issues centered around college success while also working in operations, including development and strategy.
 Previously, Neha helped launch a new nonprofit organization focused on increasing college success and upward mobility.
 Before that, she was a staff economist at the White House Council of Economic Advisers, providing policy advice on early, K-12, and higher education as well as other topics.
 Neha’s experience also includes senior roles in multiple education related nonprofits, volunteer teaching and mentoring domestically and internationally, conducting education related economics research at Harvard, and organizing and representing youth in a variety of capacities.
 She currently sits on the Youth Working Group of the U.S. National Commission for UNESCO.
 Neha holds an AB in applied mathematics and education and an SM in applied mathematics and economics from Harvard.

 Veronica Gonzalez conducts research and data analysis on issues relating to financial aid, college affordability, and student success.
 Prior to joining TICAS, Veronica worked as a graduate research assistant at Oregon State University, managing quantitative and qualitative projects focusing on student success in secondary and postsecondary education.
-Veronica holds a BS in Social Psychology from Saint Mary’s College of California and is completing her MPP with Oregon State University.
+Veronica holds an MPP from Oregon State University and a BS in Social Psychology from Saint Mary’s College of California.

 James Kvaal is the president of the Institute for College Access & Success.
 He previously served as the deputy domestic policy adviser at the White House, where he worked on a range of issues related to economic opportunity.
 His work on higher education included initiatives to make college tuition more affordable, protect students from unaffordable loans, and help many more students graduate from college.
 Over the course of his career, he has also served in senior roles at the U.S. Department of Education, the U.S. House of Representatives, and the U.S. Senate.
 He has taught at the University of Michigan’s Ford School of Public Policy and attended Stanford University and Harvard Law School.